openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ### User-facing endpoints

-Endpoints which caan be used by users to debug potential issues with the [Booking System](#booking-system-under-test).
+Endpoints which can be used by users to debug potential issues with the [Booking System](#booking-system-under-test).

 ####  `GET /`